Structure Formation with Dark Magnetohydrodynamics: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we show that in the presence of large-scale dark magnetic fields, DM halos charged under a secluded $U(1)_D$ gauge field experience magnetic pressure that delays gravitational collapse via the Jeans instability.
-For correlation lengths much larger than $\lambda_J$, we solve Eq.~\eqref{eq:lin-eq} to map the effects onto the linear matter power spectrum.
-Fig. \ref{fig:parameter-space-constraints} shows that current measurements of the linear matter power spectrum provide constraints weaker than constraints set by tensor modes of the CMB.
-However, we expect future observations to probe into unconstrained regions of parameter space, further closing the gap between the constraint set by Ref.~\cite{Giffin} and the Weak Gravity Conjecture.
+For correlation lengths on scales much larger than the turbulent scale, $\ell$, we solve Eq.~\eqref{eq:lin-eq} to map the effects onto the linear matter power spectrum.
+Figure \ref{fig:parameter-space-constraints} shows that current measurements of the linear matter power spectrum provide constraints weaker than constraints set by tensor modes of the CMB.
+However, we expect future observations to probe into unconstrained regions of parameter space, further closing the gap between the constraint set by Ref.~\cite{Giffin} and the weak gravity conjecture.

 This work can be extended in several new directions to incorporate well-motivated models of DM.
 Kinetic mixing between the SM photon and the dark photon can induce a small effective electric charge for particles in the dark sector.
 As a result, such particles, commonly referred to as millicharged DM, acquire suppressed couplings to SM electromagnetic fields in addition to their interactions with dark sector forces.
 This scenario has garnered significant interest due to the potential for millicharged DM to interact with both visible and dark sector electromagnetic fields.